 Here are a few real-world examples of what it does.
 These first ones are still photos shot with a GoPro HERO5 Black:

 With the horizon already pretty much centered and the detail in the frame in the distance, the effect is less obvious in this one:

 These are screen grabs from video shot side-by-side with a GoPro HERO4 in its standard Wide FOV mode and the GoPro HERO5 Black in its Linear FOV mode.

 Linear FOV isn’t available in all video sizes and framerates, in part because the software processing has to cannibalize information around the edges of the frame.
-These are the video modes it’s available in:
+The specific shooting modes its available in varies by camera model.

 There is also something to be aware of even if it’s not a drawback, as such, and that is that shooting in Linear FOV mode is non-reversible.
 That is, once you shoot in Linear mode you can’t revert the image or video footage back to the wide view as you can with the old post-processing method.
 So you’ll want to be certain as you shoot that Linear mode is what you want.